1fish2/BBQTimer/README.md

 ## Dedication
 Dedicated to open source software developers.

-Open source software used in building this app includes: Android, Android Studio, Chrome, Gimp, git, git gui, Inkscape, Java, MinGW, Proguard, and probably much more that we don't even think about, like zlib.
+Open source software used for this project includes: Android, Android Studio, Audacity, Chrome, Gimp, git, git gui, Inkscape, Java, MinGW, Proguard, and much more that we don't even think about, like zlib.

+## Sources
+Sampled sounds used by permission of Phil Burk, Mobileer.com, Copyright (c) 2014.

-The app's icon borrows from a public domain image on openclipart.org.
+The launcher icon uses shapes from a public domain image on openclipart.org.

 ## Implementation notes
 * The lock screen widget pretty much needs to use a Chronometer view for the ticking time display.